BBC family and friends,

 To sum up our course of action based on State Fire Marshal guidelines:

 We strongly recommend wearing a mask unless you are 2 years old or younger, or if you have a breathing issue.
 Wearing a mask is not so much for your own health but to protect the health of others.
 Simply, it is another way to "love our neighbor as we love ourselves."

 Volunteers, such as deacons and ushers, must wear masks since they encounter a greater number of people in their service.

 Avoid gathering in groups unless you are a household unit or a group that meets on a regular basis.
 If you must congregate, please do so outside the sanctuary.

 Social distancing of 6 feet is a radius, meaning front and back, right and left; which is the reason available pews will be separated by one empty row of pews.

-Worship attendance for each service is no more than 25% of room occupancy, which, for BBC is approximately 175 persons.
+Worship attendance for each service is no more than 50% of room occupancy.
 Space depends on the number of individuals and household units.
-Technically, 25% is based on one person per 60 square feet of gross area.
+Technically, 50% is based on one person per 60 square feet of gross area.

 Worshipers that are aged 65 or older and people that have health issues such as high blood pressure, heart disease, obesity, or a weakened immune system are at a higher risk for getting very sick or worse.
 If this is you, we recommend that, for your own health, you join our worship online by BBC website, YouTube, or Facebook.
 We are available if you need help finding our worship service.